-It is questionable how much longer the Tokugawa shogunate and its secluded world might have continued, but as it happened, external forces were to hasten its demise.
+By the mid-19th century, the Tokugawa shogunate was losing its grip.
+It is questionable how much longer it might have held on, but as it happened, external forces were to hasten its demise.
 A number of Western vessels – which the Japanese called kurofune (black ships), because they were cloaked in pitch – had begun appearing in Japanese waters since the start of the 19th century.
-However, any Westerners who landed, even through shipwreck, were almost always expelled or even executed.

-America in particular was keen to expand its interests across the Pacific, with its numerous whaling vessels in the northwest needing regular provisioning.
+America in particular was keen to expand its interests across the Pacific.
 In 1853 and again the following year, US commodore Matthew Perry steamed into Edo-wan (now Tokyo Bay) with a show of gunships and demanded Japan open up to trade and provisioning.
 The shogunate was no match for Perry's firepower and had to agree to his demands.
 Soon an American consul arrived, and other Western powers followed suit.
 Japan was obliged to sign what came to be called the 'unequal treaties', opening ports and giving Western nations control over tariffs.

-Despite last ditch efforts by the Tokugawa regime to reassert their power, anti-shogunal sentiment was high, particularly in the outer domains of Satsuma (southern Kyūshū) and Chōshū (western Honshū).
+Despite last-ditch efforts by the Tokugawa regime to reassert their power, anti-shogun sentiment was high, particularly in the outer domains of Satsuma (southern Kyūshū) and Chōshū (western Honshū).
 A movement arose to 'revere the emperor and expel the barbarians' (sonnō jōi); in other words, to restore the emperor to a position of real power (rather than titular authority) and to kick the Westerners out.

 The new Japanese establishment learned quickly: in 1872 the first railroad opened, connecting Tokyo with the new port of Yokohama, south along Tokyo Bay.
 By 1889 the country had a constitution, modelled after the government frameworks of England and Prussia.
 Banking systems, a new legal code and political parties were established.
 Daimyō were 'persuaded' to give their domain land to the government in return for governorships or other compensation, enabling a prefectural system to be set up.

-Democracy was, of course, not an overnight process and cronyism persisted.
-The government took responsibility for establishing major industries and then selling them off at bargain rates to chosen government-friendly industrial entrepreneurs – a factor in the formation of huge industrial conglomerates known as zaibatsu, many of which still exist today (such as Mitsubushi, Sumitomo and Mitsui).
+Still, cronyism persisted: the government took responsibility for establishing major industries and then selling them off at bargain rates to chosen government-friendly industrial entrepreneurs – a factor in the formation of huge industrial conglomerates known as zaibatsu, many of which still exist today (such as Mitsubishi, Sumitomo and Mitsui).

 The World Stage

-Using Chinese 'interference' in Korea as a justification, in 1894 Japan manufactured a war with China, a weak nation at this stage despite its massive size, and easily emerged victorious.
+Using Chinese 'interference' in Korea as a justification, in 1894 Japan manufactured a war with China and emerged victorious.
 As a result, it gained Taiwan and the Liaotung Peninsula.
 Russia pressured Japan into renouncing the peninsula and then promptly occupied it, leading to the Russo-Japanese War of 1904–05, won by Japan.
 When Japan officially annexed Korea in 1910, there was little international protest.